Nicholas Medforth-Mills: Activities in Romania

-Medforth-Mills' first major appearance in Romania was on 19 April 1992 on Easter Day along with his grandparents King Michael I and Queen Anne and with his mother and her second husband Alexander Nixon.
+Nicholas’s first major appearance in Romania was on 19 April 1992 on Easter Day along with his grandparents King Michael I and Queen Anne and with his mother and her second husband Alexander Nixon.

-Medforth-Mills came again for the second time on Christmas Day 1997, when the entire royal family set foot in Romania for the first time after nearly five decades of exile.
+Nicholas came again for the second time on Christmas Day 1997, when the entire royal family set foot in Romania for the first time after nearly five decades of exile.
 In 2002, he visited Romania for the third time; he stayed at Elisabeta Palace.
-During this visit he started to consider his role as a member of the royal family, which required a fundamental transformation for him.
+During this visit he started to consider his role as a member of the royal family.